 Our family loves to travel together.
 We don’t always have the money to take a full-blown vacation.
 However, whenever we can, we love to explore different areas of our state and our country.
 We’ve been able to take a trip to Cave City, Kentucky to go through Mammoth Cave.
 We’ve been to Gatlinburg, Tennessee and have enjoyed the beauty of the Smokey Mountains.
 We’ve been to Mackinac Island and the Upper Penninsula of Michigan and have loved to spend time there out in nature.
-And this year, we’re fortunate that we’re going to be able to take a trip to Branson, MIssouri and discover new things about a different part of the Midwest.
+One year we went to Branson, Missouri.
+Other years, we’ve been to Gatlinburg and Pigeon Forge, Tennessee.
+And this year, we’re headed to the Wisconsin Dells.
+I can’t wait!

 If you already have a family vacation scheduled, be on the alert for learning activities you can sprinkle throughout your trip.
 Just take care not to force too much learning into your week.
 Be sure to leave some time for relaxation and family time as well.

 If you don’t have the money for a family vacation, there’s no need to despair.
 There are plenty of fun Staycation Ideas you can implement instead, such as camping in your backyard or taking a day trip.